survivejs/webpack-book/manuscript/03_introduction.md

 T> **Trailing commas** are used in the book examples on purpose as it gives cleaner diffs for the code examples.

+T> The book examples have been formatted using [Prettier](https://www.npmjs.com/package/prettier) with `"printWidth": 68` to make the examples fit the book pages.

 ## How is the book versioned

 The book uses a versioning scheme, and release notes for each new version are maintained at [the book blog](https://survivejs.com/blog/).
 You can also use GitHub _compare_ tool for this purpose.
 Example: